-Globe Music sets out to capture the intimacy of our candlelit concerts in the Sam Wanamaker Playhouse, our indoor space.
+Globe Music was a project that set out to capture the intimacy of candlelit concerts in the Sam Wanamaker Playhouse.
+The albums recorded are still available to purchase and enjoy.

-Our ambition for Globe Music is to bring together some of the world’s finest musicians in special, unexpected collaborations, to bottle a unique environment where music and the theatrical meet.
+Our ambition for Globe Music was to bring together some of the world’s finest musicians in special, unexpected collaborations, to bottle a unique environment where music and the theatrical meet.

 Listen to snippets below and download the full albums.